Miele inspired hand painted kitchen

 Despite looking forward to happy years together, Mollie soon realised she had got on much better with her husband pre-machine days.
 How she would yearn for the hours and hours she used to spend away from him with her friends, chit chatting, hunched over a mangle.

 One topic that never got resolved was that concrete block.
 How could such a high tech piece of equipment be full of concrete?
-It was Miele’s secret weapon then, and to this day, just like the inventor, a Miele washing machine still will not dance across the floor.
+It was Miele’s secret weapon.
+From day one, and to this day, just like the inventor, a Miele washing machine still will not dance across the floor.

 Just to reiterate, dates, personalities and many facts in this article may not be historically or chronologically correct.
-But if you want to know exactly the order in which Traditional Painter, Martin Guest, approached this Miele inspired hand painted kitchen in Bournheath, Worcestershire, please click the link.
+But if you want to know exactly the order in which Traditional Painter, Ron Taylor approached this Miele inspired hand painted kitchen in Bournheath, Worcestershire,

 Please share it on Twitter, Facebook, or print it out for reference.
 Thanks.